All About Arch Wires - Biermann Orthodontics

 If the orthodontist uses a wire that is too stiff and tries to tie the arch wire to a really crooked tooth, the wire will put too much pressure on the bracket, and the bracket may break off from the tooth.

-After the teeth are straighter, orthodontists usually advance to rectangular wires.
+After the teeth are straighter, orthodontists usually advance to rectangular wire braces.
 Because the wire slot of the bracket is rectangular, a rectangular wire fits into the bracket like a hand fits into a glove.

 In the beginning, the smaller rectangular wire may be like a small hand in a large glove.
 However, by the end of treatment, the rectangular wire you have may be more like a large hand in a large glove.
 By fitting snugly into the bracket, the rectangular wire controls tooth movement better than a round wire.